Quantum Synchronizable Codes From Cyclotomic Classes of Order Two over $\mathbb{Z}_{2q}$: Introduction

-As the subclass of quantum error-correcting codes, the mainly function of quantum synchronizable codes is to correct the errors caused by quantum noise and block synchronization in the process of quantum information transmission.
-In order to ensure information security, it is of great significance to study the construction of quantum synchronizable codes.
-In 2013, Y. Fujiwara\cite{fujiwara2013algebraic,fujiwara2014quantum} proposed the framework of quantum block synchronization and gave the first example of quantum synchronizable codes with standard quantum error correction capability and a general construction framework.
-The following Lemma gives his scheme.
+As a subclass of quantum error-correcting codes, the mainly function of quantum synchronizable codes is to correct the errors caused by quantum noise and block synchronization in the process of quantum information transmission.
+In order to ensure information security, it is of great significance to study the construction of quantum synchronizable codes \cite{2020Quantum}.
+In 2013, Fujiwara proposed the framework of quantum block synchronization and gave the first example of quantum synchronizable codes with standard quantum error correction capability and a general construction framework \cite{fujiwara2013algebraic,fujiwara2014quantum}.